-I’ve made this recipe (and a few other Instant Pot steel cut oats recipes that I’ll share with you soon!) and they cook perfectly every time.
-AND, they never stick to the bottom of the Instant Pot cooking pot like they usually do when cooked on the stove.
+These Instant Pot Steel Cut Oats cook perfectly every time.
+AND, they never stick to the bottom of the Instant Pot like they usually do when cooked on the stove.

-So in total, this recipe for apple spice Instant Pot steel cut oats will take you about 40 minutes from start to finish in the pot, which may seems long, but here is the beauty of cooking in the Instant Pot:
+In total, this apple spice Instant Pot steel cut oats recipe will take you about 40 minutes from start to finish in the pot, which may seems long, but here is the beauty of cooking in the Instant Pot:

-You set it and can forget it until it’s done.
+You throw your ingredients in, set the timer, and can walk away until it’s done.

 Once that lid is closed and you set the timer, you can leave and take care of other things that need to be taken care of.